Sampling perspectives on sparse exchangeable graphs: Sampling limits of graph sequences

 \begin{remark} For a sequence of graphs, the sets $U_j$ in Definition~\ref{def:tail-reg} can without loss of generality be assumed to correspond to the high degree vertices in $G_j$.
 Formulated differently, a sequence of graphs $G_1, G_2, \dots$ has uniformly regular tails iff for each $\eps>0$ we can find an $M<\infty$ such that when vertices are ordered from highest to lowest degrees, then

-for all $j$, where $d_i(G_j)$ denotes the degree of vertex $i$ in $G_j$; see \citep[][Remark~18]{Borgs:Chayes:Cohn:Holden:2016}.
-While this is a statement about the negligible contribution of the low degree tail of the degree distribution, it interestingly also implies that vertices of large degrees only have a negligible contribution; i.e., it implies that the sequence $G_1,G_2,\dots$ is uniformly sampling regular. \end{remark}
+for all $j$, where $d_i(G_j)$ denotes the degree of vertex $i$ in $G_j$; see \cite{Borgs:Chayes:Cohn:Holden:2016}, Remark~18.
+While this is a statement about the negligible contribution of the low degree tail of the degree distribution, it interestingly also implies that vertices of large degrees only have a negligible contribution; that is, it implies that the sequence $G_1,G_2,\dots$ is uniformly sampling regular. \end{remark}

 \begin{proof} For $M<k$, the degree of a vertex of degree at least $k\sqrt{\edges(G)}$ clearly does not change by more than a factor of $(1-M/k)$ if we remove at most $M\sqrt{\edges(G)}$ of its neighbors from the graph.
-As a consequence
+As a consequence,

 With the help of this bound, the proof is straightforward. \end{proof}